Server data from the Official MCP Registry

 Omnicord is source available under the Elastic License 2.0.
 In plain terms: anyone may read, use, modify, and self host it freely, including businesses running their own communities.
 The one thing the license forbids is offering Omnicord to third parties as a hosted or managed service.
 The code is public so it can be audited; it is not up for resale as a service.

-versions; 1.0.0 marks the public launch.
+badge above shows the current version.
 The version in package.json

 flows everywhere automatically: the MCP server identity, the health